asifjamalkmc/Bank-ATM-Management-System/README.md

 # Bank-ATM-Management-System

-This Application to provide banking solution to Banks to manage customer accounts and accounts can be created and manged.
+This Application to provide banking solution to Banks to manage customer accounts and accounts can be created and managed.
 Implemented many function related to banking and ATM system.